tudocomp/tudocomp/docs/Documentation.md

 framework compiled correctly, its time to look at how the source files are organized.

-The source tree contains a few different things: The framework library, the command line driver for it, the algorithm registry used by the former, the test suite and the compare tool.
+The source tree contains a few different things:
+The framework library, the command line driver, the algorithm registry used by the former, the test suite and the compare tool.

-The `.cpp` files for these parts lives in their own directories in `/src`, and the header files live in their own directories in `/include`.
+The `.cpp` files for these parts live in their own directories in `/src`, and the header files live in their own directories in `/include`.

-The framework itself is organized as a header-only C++ library, which means that all code lives in header files, and none in `.cpp` source files.
+The library of the framework is organized as a header-only C++ library, which means that all code lives in header files, and none in `.cpp` source files.

 This is done for two reasons: